Concordium/concordium.github.io/source/shared/net/desktop-wallet/update-baker-pool-dw.rst

 #.
 Review the transaction details carefully to ensure that all information is correct.

 #.
-Select **I understand this is the final submission, and that it cannot be reverted**.
+Select **I understand this is the final submission and that it cannot be reverted**.

    If you don’t want to submit the transaction to the chain, you can select **Cancel**.
 The proposal is no longer active.
 However, it is still visible in the list of proposals.